open-sdg/open-sdg/docs/open-sdg-features.md

 Open SDG platforms are very customisable and there are a variety of optional features which can be easily configured.

 ## Multilingual
-By default, the site is created in English (?).
+By default, the site is created in English.
 However, it is possible to change the default language of the site and make the site available in multiple languages.

 An example of a site just using the English language (default) is the [UK site](https://sustainabledevelopment-uk.github.io/).